Interpretable Representations in Explainable AI: From Theory to Practice: Configuring Interpretable Representations

-The pair of numbers placed in brackets next to ``quartile global'' and ``quartile local'' labels in the legend of each plot indicates how many distinct hyper-rectangles for the global approach, and their combinations for the local approach, are being used by the validation data, out of all the possible unique values that the quartile discretisation and its binarisation can encode.
-These quantities are directly comparable to the width of trees -- recorded on the x-axes of the plots -- used to partition the feature space in the tree-based IRs.
-Given a lack of a black-box model, which predictions should be used to capture the distribution of the target variable for each hyper-rectangle, we utilised the ground truth provided with the aforementioned data sets instead since this substitution does not impede our experiments in any way.
-All in all, Figure~\ref{fig:tab_exp} illustrates that interpretable representations created with decision trees are more uniform than their quartile-based competitors, therefore they are superior at capturing the complexity of the underlying labelling mechanism, whatever it may be.
-Furthermore, they achieve better performance with just a fraction of the encodings used by the other method, i.e., they are more expressive because of the elaborate mechanism used by decision trees to partition and merge the feature space.
+The pair of numbers placed in brackets next to the quartile discretisation and binarisation labels in the legend of each plot communicates the maximum number of distinct hyper-rectangles for the former, and their binarisation-driven combinations for the latter, that are being used by the validation data, out of all the possible unique values that, respectively, the quartile discretisation and its binarisation can theoretically encode.
+These quantities are directly comparable to the width of trees -- recorded on the x-axes of the plots -- used to partition the feature space to compose the tree-based IRs.
+Given a lack of a black-box model, whose predictions should be used to capture the distribution of the target variable within each hyper-rectangle, we instead utilise the ground truth provided with the aforementioned data sets since this proxy does not affect the validity of our experiments in any way.
+In summary, Figure~\ref{fig:tab_exp} illustrates that interpretable representations created with decision trees are more pure (i.e., uniform) than their quartile-based alternatives, therefore they are superior at capturing the complexity of the underlying labelling mechanism, whatever it may be.
+Furthermore, they achieve better performance with just a fraction of the encodings required by the other method, i.e., they are more expressive because of the elaborate (class-aware) mechanism used by decision trees to partition and merge a feature space.